Melwood commends Abilityone commission’s final rule on 14(C) certifications

 Melwood relinquished its 14(c) certificate almost a decade ago, and we have seen first-hand the positive difference doing so made in the lives of our employees.

-We are pleased that the Commission has taken this definitive and overdue step to align the program with contemporary disability policy, and we look forward to working with the AbilityOne Commission to continuously find ways to improve disability employment policy and advance the full inclusion of employees with disabilities in our workforce.”
+We are pleased that the Commission has taken this definitive and overdue step to align the program with contemporary disability policy, and we look forward to working with the AbilityOne Commission to continuously find ways to improve disability employment policy and advance the full acceptance of employees with disabilities in our workforce.”

 ###